 The NMISA is not aware of any planned deactivation, disconnection or retirement of any existing transmission facilities.
-There has been a dramatic increase in the number of requests by distributed generators to interconnect to the MPD distribution system which require studies to be completed to determine reliability impacts of such interconnections on the distribution system as well as the transmission system.
-The transmission assessment will be done as a cluster study.
+There has been a dramatic decrease in the number of requests by distributed generators to interconnect to the MPD distribution system.
+The NMISA and Versant Power will determine if studies are required to determine reliability impacts of such interconnections on the distribution system as well as the transmission system.
+The transmission assessment may be done as a cluster study.
 Cluster studies involves conducting a transmission planning study, to identify the transmission infrastructure and associated system upgrades necessary to enable the interconnection of proposed resources in the interconnection queue.

-From MOD-008-1 Total Transfer Capability Report MPS Interface Version 022 and Eastern Maine Electric Cooperative Interface Version 014 (Confidential Report)
+&lt;sup>4 From MOD-008-1 Total Transfer Capability Report MPS Interface Version 022 and Eastern Maine Electric Cooperative Interface Version 014 (Confidential Report)